Chester County, Pennsylvania: History

 Much of the history of Chester County arises from its location between Philadelphia and the Susquehanna River.
-The first road to "the West" (meaning Lancaster County) passed through the central part of Chester County, following the Great Valley westward; with some re-alignments, it became the Lincoln Highway and later U.S. Route 30.
+The first "road to the West," a reference to Lancaster County, passed through the central part of Chester County, following the Great Valley westward; with some realignments, it became the Lincoln Highway and later U.S. Route 30.
 This road is still named Lancaster Avenue in most of the Chester County towns it runs through.
-The first railroad (which became the Pennsylvania Railroad) followed much the same route, and the Reading Railroad progressed up the Schuylkill River to Reading.
+The first railroad, which became the Pennsylvania Railroad, followed much the same route, and the Reading Railroad progressed up the Schuylkill River to Reading.
 Industry tended to concentrate along the rail lines.
 Easy transportation allowed workers to commute to urban jobs, and the rise of the suburbs followed.
-To this day, the developed areas form "fingers" extending along major lines of transportation.
+To this day, the county's developed areas extend along major lines of transportation.

+The southern border of Chester County is the Mason-Dixon Line, surveyed in 1767.
+An error in surveying resulted in the Wedge, extending south of the line.
+Chester County claimed the Wedge until 1921, when it was ceded to Delaware.

-During the American Revolutionary War, the Battle of Brandywine was fought at what is now the southeastern fringe of the county.
-The Valley Forge encampment was at the northeastern edge.
+During the American Revolutionary War, the Battle of Brandywine was fought in the southeastern part of the county.
+The Battle of the Clouds and the Battle of Paoli both took place in the northeastern part of the county, along with George Washington's encampment at Valley Forge.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 759 sqmi, of which 751 sqmi is land and 8.7 sqmi (1.1%) is water.
 The topography consists of rolling hills and valleys and it is part of the region known as the Piedmont.

-Watersheds that serve Chester County include the Octoraro, the Brandywine, and Chester creeks, and the Schuylkill River.
+Watersheds that serve Chester County include the Octoraro, Brandywine, and Chester creeks, and the Schuylkill River.
 Many of the soils are fertile, rich loam as much as twenty-four inches thick; together with the temperate climate, this was long a major agricultural area.
 Because of its proximity to Philadelphia, Chester County has seen large waves of development over the past half-century due to suburbanization.
 Although development in Chester County has increased, agriculture is still a major part of the county's economy, and the number of horse farms is increasing in the county.
 Mushroom growing is a specialty in the southern portion of the county.

+Chester County is the only county to border both Delaware and Maryland.